 - What are the most popular and most attended clubs and events on campus?
 This will give you an idea of how students like to spend their time and whether you’ll fit in.

 - How accessible are the closest cities or towns?

 - How much time do students get to spend with professors?
-Are the classes large lectures or in smaller groups?
+Are most of the classes large lectures or in smaller groups?

-- Go off-tour looking for clues.
-You also need to pay attention to the intangibles — and you may have to go “off tour” to find these out.
-Ask yourself:
+Go off-tour looking for clues: It’s important to pay attention to the intangibles — and you may have to look beyond the official tour to discover these gems!

-- Can you pick a class to sit in on to see how seriously students are taking their work — are they paying attention, or texting…or sleeping (!)?
+- Inquire if you can sit in on a class.
+Not only will you be able to observe the professor’s teaching style, but you will also be able to see how seriously students are taking their work — are they paying attention, texting…or sleeping (!).

-- When you pass students walking around campus, are they talking and happy?
+- When you pass students walking around campus, are they smiling and happy?
 Or are their heads down, looking angry, troubled or depressed?